aptech/docs/docs/CR-cdfLogNorm.rst

 ::

-    //Create vector of 'x' values
+    // Create vector of 'x' values
     x = { 0.1, 1.6, 2 };

     mu = 1.5;
     sigma = 2;

-    //Compute the CDF for the lognormal distribution
+    // Compute the CDF for the lognormal distribution
-    //parameterized by mu = 1.5 and sigma = 2
+    // parameterized by mu = 1.5 and sigma = 2
     p = cdfLogNorm(x, mu, sigma);

 After the above, code *p* will equal: